 and said, get ready, we're going.
 But what about the cats?
 They'll find us, she said.

 (from Growing Up In Animals)

-I received an Artist's Award from the Arts Council to work on my prose.
+I received an Arts Award from the Arts Council and have had prose published in various magazines,

 including Tears in the Fence and Brand.
 A short memoir was shortlisted in the Fish International Memoir